Career Timeline of Julio Rodríguez: Major Achievements and Milestones

 2018: Professional Debut

-In 2018, Julio Rodríguez made his professional debut with the Rookie-level Dominican Summer League Mariners, batting .315/.404/.525 with 50 runs, nine triples, five home runs, 36 RBI, and 10 stolen bases in 59 games.
-He was named a DSL mid-season All-Star and a Baseball America DSL All-Star.
-He also suffered a foot injury during the season.
+In 2018, Julio Rodríguez made his professional debut with the Rookie-level Dominican Summer League Mariners, batting .315/.404/.525 with notable statistics including nine triples and five home runs.
+He was also named a DSL mid-season All-Star and a Baseball America DSL All-Star.
+He ended the 2018 season with a foot injury.

-In 2020, Julio Rodríguez played for the Dominican Republic national team in the Summer Olympics.
+Julio Rodríguez played for the Dominican Republic national team in the 2020 Summer Olympics.

-On April 4, 2022, Julio Rodríguez was named the Seattle Mariners' Opening Day center fielder.
+On April 4, 2022, the Mariners named Julio Rodríguez their Opening Day center fielder.

 2022: MLB Debut